How to use interactive LightMix?

 How to use it?

-You can also use additional buttons below the list of light selects to:
+You can also use additional buttons above the lights list:

 -